ibm-cloud-docs/vsrx/readiness_errors.md

 ## Error 1105
 {: #error-1105}

 The host experienced a precheck setup failure and cannot SSH to the gateway.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1106
 {: #error-1106}

 The host experienced a precheck setup failure and cannot SSH to the private IP for the other node's host.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1107
 {: #error-1107}

 The host experienced a precheck setup failure due to an invalid password.
 Correct the password and try again.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1108
 {: #error-1108}

 The gateway experienced a precheck setup failure due to an invalid password.
 Correct the password and try again.
-Refer to [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.
+See [Correcting connectivity errors](/docs/vsrx?topic=vsrx-correcting-readiness-errors) for information on how to resolve SSH connectivity check errors.

 ## Error 1109
 {: #error-1109}